ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ## Math blocks

 Math blocks are a group of blocks that take a set of numeric inputs and perform some operation to get an output based on their values, either numeric or boolean.
+They are the only blocks which don't clamp the sum of their inputs to the $[-1, 1]$ range before interpreting it.

 ### Comparison Logic Gate